 One of the hardest parts about blogging for me is actually sitting down and doing it.
-This has been a problem of mine throughout school.
+This has been a problem of mine throughout my Louise S. McGehee School year.
 I’m really bad at starting things, but once I get some words on paper, the rest usually flows just fine (and then too long).
 When I get an idea for a blog post if I don’t write it exactly at that minute, it will probably never get written.
 (That’s why I’m typing this RIGHT NOW.)
 I have a list of “blog ideas” and after a while I just erase a line that I never got to.
 That’s not helping anyone.

 Sometimes after I write a blog post I realize it is so unorganized or unfocused, I never publish it.
 My ideas are in the computer, but they end up going nowhere because I feel like I can’t bring it together as a relevant post.
 Another barrier that I have made for myself that seems ridiculous.

 When I was at Iowa State University for a summer internship we were required to blog every day, and I loved it.
 I always had something to say about the days events, and usually a relevant link to share with my peers.
 I tried to continue this again when I was in Australia for my semester abroad, but as soon as I fell behind it was hard to go back and finish it.
 To this day I have a sticky note open on my computer with notes of almost every day that I was in Sydney.
 Maybe it’s about time to relive those memories and post them on my blog.